Microsoft-Web/WebCampTrainingKit/HOL/IntroToASPNET5/README.md

 - Create a new Web application using ASP.NET 5 and ASP.NET MVC 6 in Visual Studio 2015
 - Generate MVC controllers and views from your model classes using ASP.NET Scaffolding
 - Generate API controllers, which use features such as Async Programming and data access through Entity Framework

+> **Note:** You can take advantage of the [Visual Studio Dev Essentials]( https://www.visualstudio.com/en-us/products/visual-studio-dev-essentials-vs.aspx) subscription in order to get everything you need to build and deploy your app on any platform.